SterbenVD/libmgmtsys/docs/srs/srs.md

         3. The system displays the pay fine page.
     - E-Resource of the book is available.
         1. The system displays that the E-Resource is available.
-        2. The system asks the user if they want to borrow the E-Resource.
+        2. The system asks the user if they want to read the E-Resource.
         3. Based on the user's response, the system either sends a request to the librarian to issue the book or displays the list of books reserved by the user.